macysre/rest-based-scripts-execution/README.md

 5. Clients/Users should be able to see all scripts, statuses and outputs

 # Technical Design Details
-> This service created with Python Flash framework, and using *dictionary* to store scripts details, status and scripts execution outputs as in-memory.
-Using threads to schedule tasks (script execution) whenever users/client make *PUT* request to schedule scripts for execution.
+> This service created with Python Flash framework, and using *dictionary* to store scripts details, status and scripts execution output.
+Tasks are scheduling with threads upon users/client make *PUT* request to schedule scripts for execution.

-User inputed scripts will be created under "scripts" directory with executable permissions.
+User providing scripts will be created under "scripts" directory with <script_name>.sh with executable permissions.

 # Execution Steps
 *Prerequisites* : Python3